jido/Arcadam/README.md

 * formatting
 * in-line attributes
 * hyperlinks and inline content
-* labels (footnotes and anchors)
+* labels (references, footnotes and anchors)
 * callouts
 * user-defined substitutions
 * comments

-By default, code blocks are excluded.
+By default, code and math blocks are excluded.
 To include a code block use the "localize" attribute:

 ```c